bcgov/common-hosted-email-service/app/README.md

 1. Look at [custom-environment-variables.json](/backend/config/custom-environment-variables.json) and ensure you have the environment variables locally set.
 2. Create a `local.json` file in the config folder.
 This file should never be added to source control.
 3. Consider creating a `local-test.json` file in the config folder if you want to use different configurations while running unit tests.
+This file will be necessary because `local.json` takes precedence over `test.json`.

 For more details, please consult the config library [documentation](https://github.com/lorenwest/node-config/wiki/Configuration-Files).